regularpooria/opengrep-rules/SECURITY.md

 ## Supported Versions

-All rules on `develop` are supported.
+All rules on `main` are supported.

 ## Reporting a Vulnerability

-Please email security@semgrep.com to make a vulnerability report
+Please file a bug report in this repository